Podcast Equipment

 Bidirectional patterns pick up audio from the front and rear and prevent unwanted noise from coming in on the sides.

-Cardioid polar pattern microphones pick up sounds from the front and minimize pick-up from the sides and rear of the microphone.
+Cardioid polar pattern microphones pick up sound sources from the front and minimize pick-up from the sides and rear of the microphone.
 You may also encounter hypercardioid mics and supercardioid polar pattern microphones.

 As the name suggests, omnidirectional microphones pick up audio from all sides.